shoale4/SRAL_speech_therapy_automation/README.md

 # SRAL_speech_therapy_automation

 This code takes in a patient voice recording, implements error augmentation, and then plays it back to the patient.
+Final program is named "cleanedUpCode.py"